Getting your Trinity Audio player ready...

 Home!

-When Hellie and I got home, we immediately sat on the nearest sofa in the lounge, exhausted.
+When Hellie and I finally made it home, I collapsed on the nearest sofa in the lounge, completely exhausted.

 In a restful fog, I rubbed her hair and looked down at her face.

-It was like the environment around us fell away and was replaced with memories of Shellie.
+It was like the environment around us melted away and was replaced with memories of Shellie.

 Is she in there?
 Or is she just a beast in human form?